tokio-rs/axum/axum/src/docs/method_routing/route_layer.md

 Apply a [`tower::Layer`] to the router that will only run if the request matches a route.

 Note that the middleware is only applied to existing routes.
-So you have to first add your routes (and / or fallback) and then call `route_layer` afterwards.
+First add your routes and then call `route_layer` afterwards.
 Additional routes added after `route_layer` is called will not have the middleware added.